updated

 This host offers a language exchange

-We are a bilingual family.
-My partner knows very basic Italian.
+We are a bilingual family: Marta is Italian and Thomas is Norwegian.
+Thomas knows very basic Italian.
 Our child is growing to be trilingual.
 We do speak English very fluently.
-And my level of Norwegian is also high.
-I do have a lot of resources for Norwegian learning.
+Marta's level of Norwegian is also high.
+Marta have a lot of resources for Norwegian learning, if you're interested in that.
 We would love to have more Sami language around us.
 We have dreamed about teaching ourselves and move.

 • Accommodation